New Patients (479) 323-3011

 Depending on the location and number of teeth extracted, patients may choose to have their teeth replaced with dental implants.
 Dr. Adams offers in-house dental implant services for precise and convenient care.

 Dental implants are the most natural option for replacing missing teeth.
-Designed to mimic the natural human tooth, the implant acts as a prosthetic root structure.
+The implant is designed to mimic the natural human tooth and acts as a prosthetic root structure.
 A dental restoration is then secured to the implant for a beautiful, healthy smile.

 Tooth Extraction FAQs